 Certificate of Completion requirements

 Students who complete three BE courses as part of another graduate qualification may apply to receive a Graduate Certificate of Completion from the Conrad Centre.
-Students must submit the Certificate Request Form (PDF) in order to receive the certificate.
+Students must fill out the Certificate Request Form (PDF) and send it to Tracie Wilkinson in order to receive the certificate.

 Alternatively, upon completion of their graduate degree, students may apply for admission to the GDip program, successfully complete an additional three courses, and be awarded the GDip.
 (A student may receive the Certificate of Completion, or the GDip, but not both).